lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The different methods use the same cipher suites, but some algorithms are not used in some methods.
 The EDHOC signature algorithm is not used in methods without signature authentication.

 The Initiator needs to have a list of cipher suites it supports in order of preference.
 The Responder needs to have a list of cipher suites it supports.
-SUITES_I is a CBOR array containing cipher suites supported by the Initiator, formatted and processed as detailed in {{asym-msg1-form}} to secure the cipher suite negotiation.
+SUITES_I contains cipher suites supported by the Initiator, formatted and processed as detailed in {{asym-msg1-form}} to secure the cipher suite negotiation.
 Examples of cipher suite negotiation are given in {{ex-neg}}.

 ## Ephemeral Public Keys {#cose_key}